semi-lab/semi-lab.github.io/_pages/contact.md

 nav_order: 7
 ---

-Our group is dedicated to pushing the limits of knowledge and innovative solutions in the forefront areas of surface engineering and multi-scale additive manufacturing.

-## Prospective Students

 The SEMI Lab is seeking for enthusiastic students at various levels of PhD, Masters, and undergraduate, who have an interest in surface engineering and multi-scale additive manufacturing.
 If interested, please send your CV to Prof. Akin at <a href="mailto:akins@rpi.edu">akins@rpi.edu</a>.

 ## Open Ph.D.
 Positions